 - Sawing – Sheet metal fabrication tools used for sawing can include: hacksaw, chop saw, jigsaw, and band saw.

 - Shearing – Shearing is the use of a sheet metal fabrication tool that functions as a pair of scissors, including alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.

 - Chiseling – Chiseling is a sheet metal fabrication tool that comes in a variety of shapes with the designed goal of pushing through sheet metal.

 It is also useful to note another technique in metal fabrication called torching.
 Torching is a form of chopping which relies on the principles of welding.
 Torching consists of two major forms of hand-held torches: oxy-fueled and plasma torches which are explained below.

-- Plasma – Plasma torches are a similar product but instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma (a state of matter comparable to the sun!).
+- Plasma.
+Plasma torches are a similar product.
+But, instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma.

-- Numerical Control cutting – Numerical control cutting is a state-of-the-art form of cutting which relies on computer-programmed cutting technologies for precise and accurate custom sheet metal fabrication.
-The numerical control cutting can be a modified version of other forms of cutting, such as torches, or can incorporate different cutting technologies, such as lasers, water jets, or mill bits.
-In fact, most sheet metal fabrication tools which rely on numerical control cutting incorporate multiple forms of cutting (e.g., saws, lasers, chisels, and torches among others) into a single cell or unit.
+- Numerical Control cutting.
+Numerical control cutting is a state-of-the-art form of cutting which relies on computer-programmed cutting technologies for precise and accurate custom metal fabrication.
+The numerical control cutting can be a modified version of other forms of cutting.
+Firstly, torches, or can incorporate different cutting technologies.
+For instance, lasers, water jets, or mill bits.
+Finally, most sheet metal fabrication tools that rely on numerical control cutting incorporate multiple forms of cutting (e.g., saws, lasers, chisels, and torches among others) into a single cell or unit.

 - Bead blasting – A bead blaster uses fine glass beads to clear debris.